 The research network ‘Economy and Society of the Pre-industrial Low Countries in Comparative Perspective’ brings together Dutch and Flemish scholars working on different aspects of the economy and society of the Low Countries between 1300 and 1850.
 The ambition is to introduce more emphasis on comparative research that identifies differences and commonalities both within the Low Countries and with other countries and regions around the globe.

-2. ‘Globalisation, Inequality, and Sustainable Development in Long-Term Perspective’
+2. ‘Globalisation, Inequality, and Sustainability in Long-Term Perspective’

-The research network ‘Globalisation, Inequality, and Sustainable Development in Long-Term Perspective’ aims to enhance inter-university research cooperation between economic, social, technology and business historians working on globalisation, (economic) inequality and sustainable development in the Flemish-Dutch research community.
+The research network ‘Globalisation, Inequality, and Sustainability in Long-Term Perspective’ aims to enhance inter-university research cooperation between economic, social, technology and business historians working on globalisation, (economic) inequality and sustainable development in the Flemish-Dutch research community.

 3. ‘Societies in Context: Interactions between humans and rural-urban environments’